JCira-OSU/TSLgui/README.md

 5. Click 'Generate!'
 6. Your specs will be written to `./data/specs.txt` before being passed to the specified binary from step 1.
-The output of TSLgenerator will then be written to `./data/specs.tsl.txt` and appear in the right column.
+The output of TSLgenerator will then be written to `./data/specs.tsl.txt` and then appear in the right column.

+All stdout from TSLgenerator will be captured and displayed in the in-window console, including all errors.

+Your most recent input file, output file, and binary path will be remembered and restored upon relaunching `TSLgui.py`!
+As stated above, this data is kept in `./data/`

 > [!TIP]
 > After you input your binary path, you can also click 'Show Manpage' to